selective-php/database/docs/selects.md

     ->fetchAll();
 ```

-Select columns with alias as:
+Select columns with alias as array:

 ```php
 $query = $this->select()->from('test');